Rishabhkandoi/PharmaConnect-AndroidApp/README.md

 ## **Proposed Solution**

 **PharmaConnect** is an android app that gives a common platform to integrate all the pharmaceutical groups together under one umbrella.
-For a non-exoert, this app also provides many other features.
+For a non-expert, this app also provides many other features.

 **WHY MOBILE APP ?**